hewner/hewner.github.io/_posts/2022-05-18-sabattical-talk.md

 + memory
 + concurrency

+You wouldn't have to pick these in particular, though I think that they are good ones.
+I've also seriously considered "debugging".

 ## "Traditional" OS topics deployed in service of developing these skills

 e.g. we might cover filesystems because they allow us to build